-Dr Eric Tan is a Postdoctoral Research Fellow at the Centre for Mental Health at Swinburne University.
+Dr Eric Tan is a Senior Research Fellow at the Centre for Mental Health at Swinburne University.
 He completed his PhD at Monash University looking at the cognitive mechanisms of formal thought disorder and its impact on patient quality of life.
 His current projects focus on studying speech disturbances in relation to relapse in schizophrenia and bipolar disorder, semantic memory impairments, mechanisms of quality of life, cognitive remediation therapies and contributing factors to delusions.

 His main research interests lie in unravelling neurocognitive difficulties in chronic illnesses (mental and physical) and how these contribute to patient functioning and life satisfaction.
 A particular interest is in furthering understanding the mechanisms of formal thought disorder and to develop better diagnostic techniques and applications for its measurement.
 He is also interested in memory, language, quality of life, cognitive therapies, diagnostic categories, and neurocognitive impairments in chronic kidney disease.

 Clinical Psychology; Cognitive Psychology; Quality of Life; Language

 Accredited to supervise Masters & Doctoral students as Co-Supervisor.

 - 2019, Swinburne, Swinburne Research Conference ECR Presentation Award (Runner-up), Swinburne University of Technology

 - 2018, Swinburne, Dean's Award for Emerging Researcher, Swinburne University of Technology

 - 2018, International, 6th SIRS Conference Travel Award, Schizophrenia International Research Society

 - 2017, National, Peter Doherty Australian Biomedical Fellowship, National Health & Medical Research Council